Colorado Springs Child Custody Lawyer

 Experienced Custody Attorneys Protecting the Best Interests of Your Children in El Paso County, CO

 Colorado stopped using the legal terms "custody" and "visitation" some time ago.
 Colorado statutes now refer to three primary parental responsibilities: parenting time (physical custody), decision making (legal custody) and child support.
+Understanding these distinctions is crucial for parents navigating child custody matters, as each element plays a vital role in the well-being of the children involved.
+Parenting time involves the schedule and the quality time a parent spends with their child, while decision making encompasses crucial choices about the child's upbringing, including education and healthcare.

 Dial (719) 259-0050 or contact us online now and schedule a consultation with a child custody lawyer at Drexler Law in Colorado Springs, Colorado.

-What to Know about Child Custody Cases
+What to Know About Child Custody Cases

 In divorce cases, custody orders or parental responsibilities orders are entered as the divorce case proceeds through the courts.
 Often the custody portion of a divorce is one of the more contested issues.
+Understanding the typical challenges can prepare you for the conversations and decisions you'll need to make.
+Whether it's negotiating a parenting schedule or understanding the financial implications, being informed is your first step in securing a stable environment for your child.

 It’s important to realize that custody and child support are separate matters and are not always addressed concurrently.
+Each requires separate considerations and processes within the judicial system.
+Working with a legal team that can navigate both ensures comprehensive support for you and your child.

 Child custody allocation can be requested when:

-• A parent is unable to make major decisions regarding the child such as religion, choice of schools, doctors, daycare, or other key issues.
+- A parent is unable to make major decisions regarding the child, such as religion, choice of schools, doctors, daycare, or other key issues.
 Some confusion arises over the difference between child support and parenting time.

-At What Age Can a Child Decide Which Parent To Live With in Colorado?
+At What Age Can a Child Decide Which Parent to Live With in Colorado?

 A judge ruling upon your divorce or custody case must take your child’s wishes into account when determining custody if your child is of sufficient age and maturity to express his or her wishes.
+However, this is just one factor in a much broader evaluation of the child's environment and long-term welfare.

 A child between the ages of 12-14 will typically be mature enough to express his or her preference; however, the preference or wishes of older teenage children between the ages of 16-17 will tend to have more influence on the judge as to a custody arrangement or shared parenting time.
+Judges will weigh these preferences alongside other critical factors like the current living arrangements, the child's relationship with each parent, and the potential impact on schooling and community connections.

 Understanding the Child Custody Process

 Navigating the child custody process can be overwhelming for many parents.
 At Drexler Law, we believe that knowledge is power, and understanding the steps involved can help alleviate some of the stress.
 Our experienced attorneys are here to guide you through each phase, ensuring that you are well-informed and prepared.
+Our approach encourages collaborative solutions when possible but also prepares you for court proceedings should they become necessary.

 Here’s a brief overview of the typical child custody process: